Lanecrest/Coin-Thief/README.md

 Road Map
 =
-This game was originally developed in January 2023 as a training exercise to develop Python programming skills.
+This game was originally developed in February 2023 as a training exercise to develop Python programming skills.
 A major revision and refinement was initiated in April 2023 to be submitted for a Pygames contest.
 There are no plans to develop the game further past its